Hebrew School Reimagined

 All are Welcome!

 Holiday Preschool and Kindergarten at Kerem Shalom are open to the general public (Kerem Shalom membership is not required).
-For registration information, contact Rabbi Sam at .
+For registration information, contact .

 Hebrew School Reimagined (Gr.
 1-6)